 The advantage of a prebuilt PC is that you get everything assembled and set up.

-If you don’t need more, you can be pleased for several years.
+You can be pleased for several years if you don’t need more.
 Depending on the games, casual gamers will enjoy gaming with low or medium details up to 1080p.

 Don’t count on installing more powerful and larger discrete graphics.
 That action needs more power from the weak power supply unit.
 The only solution will be to install low-profile graphics cards like NVidia GT 1030, 1050, etc., without a power connector.
 Of course, you can install a discrete graphics card at your own risk during the warranty period.